ancient-military-history

 Yumen Pass (Jade Gate)

-Yumen Pass (Yumenguan) is located about 100 kilometers northwest of Dunhuang in Gansu Province.
-It served as the western gateway of the Hexi Corridor, controlling access to the Silk Road.
-During the Han Dynasty, it was the last outpost before the deserts of Central Asia.
 The pass gave its name to a famous frontier poem by Wang Zhihuan: "The Yellow River far up among white clouds / Is a lonely city amid the mountains high / Why need the flute complain that willows do not grow? / The spring wind never reaches the Jade Gate Pass."
-Its strategic importance waned as trade routes shifted, but it remains an iconic symbol of China's ancient frontier (Yumen Pass - Wikipedia).
+This poem captures the isolation and hardship of frontier life, as well as the symbolic importance of the pass as the boundary between the known world and the unknown beyond.
+Its strategic importance waned as trade routes shifted and the Silk Road declined, but it remains an iconic symbol of China's ancient frontier and the spirit of exploration that drove Chinese expansion westward (Discover Yumen Pass on Wikipedia).

 Hangu Pass